Carl Baker: Milton Keynes Dons

 On 26 September 2014, following his release from Coventry City, fellow League One side Milton Keynes Dons announced Baker had signed for the club, and made his debut on 4 October 2014 in a 0–2 away win against Yeovil Town.
 Baker scored his first goal for his new club on 8 November 2014 in the FA Cup first round 3–4 away win against Port Vale.
 Baker also scored his first league goal for the club, again against Port Vale a week later in a 1–0 home win.

 On 22 April 2015 Baker scored twice in the 3–0 home win against Doncaster Rovers.

 On 28 April 2015 at the club's end of season awards ceremony, Baker was named Player of the Year 2014–15, voted for by supporters of the club.

 On 3 May 2015 Baker scored on the final day of the 2014–15 League One season in a 5–1 home win against Yeovil Town, achieving promotion with Milton Keynes Dons to the Football League Championship.

 Portsmouth

-Baker signed a 2-year deal with Portsmouth F.C. in June 2016, having previously worked with manager Paul Cook at Southport.
+Baker signed a 2-year deal with Portsmouth in June 2016, having previously worked with manager Paul Cook at Southport.
 He scored on his debut in a 1–1 draw with Carlisle United on 6 August 2016.